phpstan/phpstan/README.md

 [NEON file format](https://ne-on.org/) is very similar to YAML.
 All the following options are part of the `parameters` section.

+#### Configuration variables
+ - `%rootDir%` - root directory where PHPStan resides (i.e. `vendor/phpstan/phpstan` in Composer installation)
+ - `%currentWorkingDirectory%` - current working directory where PHPStan was executed

+#### Configuration options

+ - `tmpDir` - specifies the temporary directory used by PHPStan cache (defaults to `sys_get_temp_dir() . '/phpstan'`)
+ - `level` - specifies analysis level - if specified, `-l` option is not required
+ - `paths` - specifies analysed paths - if specified, paths are not required to be passed as arguments

 ### Autoloading

 PHPStan uses Composer autoloader so the easiest way how to autoload classes